 Ensuring that the required food labelling is complete, correct, clearly legible, and is either printed on the food packaging or attached via a secure label.

-Reporting to the kitchen manager if food labelling fails to comply with the law.
+Reporting to the catering company if food labelling fails to comply with the law.

-All parents are responsible for:
+All parents and carers are responsible for:

 Notifying the school of their child’s allergens, the nature of the allergic reaction, what medication to administer, specified control measures and what can be done to prevent the occurrence of an allergic reaction.

-Keeping the school up-to-date with their child’s medical information.
+Keeping the school up-to-date with their child’s medical information by completing a Individual Healthcare Plan as required.

 Providing written consent for the use of a spare AAI.